pylelab/USalign/readme.txt

 ===============================================================================
    This is a re-implementation of TM-align algorithm in C/C++.
-The code was is written by Jianyi Yang and later updated by Jianjie Wu at The Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Avenue, Ann Arbor, MI 48109-2218.
+The code was written by Jianyi Yang and later updated by Jianjie Wu at The Yang Zhang lab, Department of Computational Medicine and Bioinformatics, University of Michigan, 100 Washtenaw Avenue, Ann Arbor, MI 48109-2218.
 Please report bugs and questions to zhng@umich.edu